 The final rule promulgated by CMS in 2001 therefore sought to enable States to determine the appropriate scope of practice for CRNAs by replacing the Medicare program's supervision requirement with an optional requirement, dependent on state law.
 "Under this final rule, State laws will determine which professionals are permitted to administer anesthetics and the level of supervision required, recognizing a State's traditional domain in establishing professional licensure and scope-of-practice laws."
 66 Fed.
 Reg. at 56,762.
-CMS explained how the opt-out worked: The governor of a State, in consultation with the State's Boards of Medicine and Nursing, could exercise an option of exemption from the physician supervision requirement.
+CMS explained how the opt out worked: the governor of a State, in consultation with the State's Boards of Medicine and Nursing, could exercise an option of exemption from the physician supervision requirement.
 Id. at 56,763.
 The opt-out was designed to "give States the flexibility to improve access and address safety issues."
-Id.5 And by requiring that a governor consult with both the Boards of Medicine and Nursing, CMS felt that it would "ensure appropriate involvement of parties on both sides of the issue."
+Id.4 And by requiring that a governor consult with both the Boards of Medicine and Nursing, CMS felt that it would "ensure appropriate involvement of parties on both sides of the issue."
 Id. at 56,764.
 As CMS recognized, "the particular factors that are pertinent in reaching a sound policy decision will invariably vary from State to State (for example, access to anesthesia services in rural areas)."
 Id. (emphasis added).

-Even if a State exercises the opt-out, individual hospitals can retain a requirement that a physician supervise CRNAs.
-Id. at 56,765 ("The final rule would not require hospitals under any circumstances to eliminate physician
+Even if a State exercises the opt out, CMS reiterated that individual hospitals could choose to retain physician supervision of CRNAs if they wished to.
+Id. at 56,765 ("The final rule would not require hospitals under any circumstances to eliminate physician supervision if they deem this appropriate.").

-The 2001 rule, which remains in effect today, thus moves decision-making authority away from the national level and authorizes a governor, in consultation with the Boards of Medicine and Nursing, to determine a policy for CRNAs' scope of practice that best serves each State and is consistent with State law.
+The 2001 rule, which remains in effect today, thus moves decision-making authority away from the national level and authorizes a governor, in consultation with the Boards of Medicine and Nursing, to determine a policy for CRNA's scope of practice that best serves each State and is consistent with State law.
 The 2001 rule was specifically designed to ensure that "those closest to, and who know the most about, the health care delivery system are accountable for the outcomes of that care."
 Id. at 56,765.